 - Maintaining a balanced pH level

 Vitamin D levels in the body, particularly the active form of 1,25 – dihydroxycholecalciferol has a great potential in predicting early signs of kidney disease as there is a direct relationship between the two.
 If the kidneys are not functioning to par they are not able to provide the body with a source of metabolic vitamin D. This not only affects the integrity of the joints and bones of an individual but also the immune system, lipid metabolism, regulating insulin resistance and protecting the nervous system.
-Low levels of vitamin D can also lead to malnutrition and weakness in the body as a decrease in serum vitamin D levels increases the probability of having protein in urine.
+Low levels of vitamin D can also lead to malnutrition and weakness in the body as a decrease in serum vitamin D levels increases the probability of having protein in the urine.

 Kidney disease such as albuminuria, glomerulonephritis, hypertension or diabetic nephropathy is serious and if left untreated can result in kidney failure which can be deadly.
-When toxic substances accumulate in the body (due to ingestion or a decline in the bodies ability to detoxify), particularly in the blood can severely negatively affect the functioning of the kidneys as well as other part of the body.
-This can result in an increased production of urea within the body, leading to feeling of nausea, vomiting and diarrhea.
+When toxic substances accumulate in the body (due to ingestion or a decline in the bodies ability to detoxify), particularly in the blood can severely negatively affect the functioning of the kidneys as well as another part of the body.
+This can result in an increased production of urea within the body, leading to a feeling of nausea, vomiting and diarrhea.